-I am a first-year PhD student based in the Centre for the History of Medicine (CHM).
+I am a fourth-year PhD student based in the Centre for the History of Medicine (CHM).
 My project is supervised by Professor Hilary Marland, and kindly funded by a Departmental Scholarship.
 I am broadly interested in the history of psychiatry, the history of food and diet, and how gender intersects with these fields.

 2nd March 2019 - '"Eat Better Not Less": The Rise of Clean Eating Through Cookbooks', 'Cookbooks: Past, Present and Future' Symposium, University of Portsmouth.

 8th-9th June 2017 - ‘Homosexuality, Medicine, and the Law in Late Nineteenth and Early Twentieth Century Britain’, ‘A Cabinet of Curiosities’ HSMT Postgraduate Conference, University of Oxford.

 8th-9th June 2017 - Panel Chair, ‘War in the Twentieth Century’, ‘A Cabinet of Curiosities’ HSMT Postgraduate Conference, University of Oxford.

 Feast!
 Food Festival, Coventry City of Culture, University of Warwick, November-December 2021.

 2021-current - Modern British History Reading Group, University of Warwick.

 2020-2022 – Co-convener, PGR Work in Progress Sessions, University of Warwick.

 2020-current – Food and Drink History Reading Group, University of Warwick.